massije/Pet-Food-Project/content.md

 ### Wagg features --> Explore Wagg's World and discover fun

-Made in Spain: Personalized care for dogs in a separate atrium.
+Made in Britain: Personalized care for dogs in a separate atrium.
 Great for those who can't play with other dogs, senior or those active
 Made By Experts: Half Day includes up to 6 hours of play, socialization & you enrichment.
 Campers also enjoy meeting new friends.
 Love By Dogs: Over the years, we've learned that dogs thrive on routines and activities that give them an opportunity to exercise.

-### Target --> Become The Esp's Largest Producer Of Dry Food
+### Target --> Become The Uk's Largest Producer Of Dry Food

 Products in foods formulated for adult, working dogs and puppies, treats and rewards.
-The Esp's third largest brand by value.
-Wagg Treats are the 4th largest and fasted growing treat brand in the ESP
+The UK's third largest brand by value.
+Wagg Treats are the 4th largest and fasted growing treat brand in the UK

 Luxurious Skincare Solution
 Educating And Empowering